Atlas975/Notes/Languages&Compilation/CompilerConstruction/Synthesis/Three_address_code.md

 ![[Pasted image 20240502194730.png|350|350]]

 - As expressions are recognised, the code that implements them at runtime is built
-- These can involve chaining multiple code blocks together
+- These can involve chaining multiple code blocks together, eg a code result block:

 ```
 expr ::= expr PLUS term